We are living in strange times. Many aspects of life this year are different from what we are used to. Many things have had to change and adapt.

 Creativity, flexibility and innovation have always been part of making theatre.
 Theatre artists are well-suited to the challenges of this strange new world

-The Moravian College Theatre Company invites you to come along for the journey… to destinations unknown.
+The Moravian University Theatre Company invites you to come along for the journey… to destinations unknown.

 ***Moravian's Arena Theatre now includes a wheelchair accessible viewing area.***